alijnmerchant21/Ginger-Cryptocurrency-Dashboard/README.md

 **Working of Ginger**

-→ The browser sends a request for cryptocurrency dashboard to be displayed.
+→ The browser sends a request for cryptocurrency dashboard to be displayed. <br>
-→ The backend (node.js) fetches the cryptocurrency information through Coingecko API.
+→ The backend (node.js) fetches the cryptocurrency information through Coingecko API. <br>
-→ A JSON response is sent back to the backend. (node.js) → Finally, a HTML page is rendered on the browser.
+→ A JSON response is sent back to the backend. (node.js) <br>
+→ Finally, a HTML page is rendered on the browser. <br>

 <img src="https://github.com/alijnmerchant21/Ginger-Cryptocurrency-Dashboard/blob/master/Images/Output.png" width="800">